AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Troubleshooting_JS/README.md

 ```
 if (userGuess = randomNumber) {
 ```
 the test would always return `true`, causing the problem to report that the game has been won.
-Be caareful!
+Be careful!

 ### SyntaxError: missing ) after argument list

-This one is pretty simple--it generally means thaat you've missed the closing parenthesis at the end of a function/method call.
+This one is pretty simple--it generally means that you've missed the closing parenthesis at the end of a function/method call.

 <hr>